Basil Brooke (Royal Navy officer, born 1895): Later life

-Brooke subsequently served as a Deputy Lieutenant and JP for East Lothian.
+Brooke subsequently served as a Deputy lieutenant and JP for East Lothian.
 He died at Saffron Walden, Essex, on 20 January 1983, aged 87.

+Many documents relating to the history of the Brooke family in Sarawak which had been passed down by his father were donated to the Bodleian Library in Oxford - initially at Rhodes House, subsequently the Weston Library - as the 'Basil Brooke Papers' (Mss.Pac.s.90).
+These have been digitised and made available online via the Brooke Trust.

 Cricket career

 He made his first-class debut in 1919 against Cambridge University, taking the wicket of future England Test player George Wood.
 He played one more first-class match, also for the Royal Navy, against the British Army cricket team in 1926.
 In 1927, he played twice for Singapore against WAS Oldfield's XI.